 • Mediation Practicum II

 • Prosecutorial Clinic II

 • Public Interest Practicum

 • Summer Externship

 Courses Outside the Law School

 Up to six hours of credit for graduate-level courses outside the Law School may be applied toward the J.D. degree.
 Registration for such courses requires permission of the Associate Dean for Academic Affairs.
 Students must demonstrate the relevance of an outside course to their legal education and/or career plans.
 This privilege is not granted to first-year students.
-Student requests must be made to the Associate Dean in writing or by email no later than 14 calendar days before the commencement of the late registration period each semester.
+Student requests must be made to the Associate Dean in writing or by email no later than 21 calendar days before the end of the late registration/schedule adjustment period each semester.
 The request must include the course name, number and description, as well as an explanation of why the student wishes to take the course and how it relates to his or her legal education and/or law career objectives.

 Advanced Writing Requirement

 A student may not receive more than 4 hours total credit toward the J.D. degree for any combination of Supervised Research and Independent Project.
 No more than 2 hours credit for Supervised Research or Independent Project or any combination thereof can be earned in any semester without permission of the Associate Dean for Academic Affairs.
 Supervised Research and Independent Project assignments should be completed by the end of the semester in which credit is sought.
 Occasionally, additional time beyond the semester may be required.
 In such cases, a professor may enter a grade of I (Incomplete) and grant a one- semester extension for completion of the work.
 To enroll in Supervised Research or Independent Project, the student must obtain a form from the Law School Registrar to be completed by the student and signed by the supervising professor.
 Upon returning the form to the Registrar, the student will register in OASIS for the appropriate course: Supervised Research (JURI 5190) or Independent Project (JURI 5510).